Surrey Divorce Lawyers

 Once the Certificate of Pleadings is accepted and the 31-day waiting period has passed, the court may issue the divorce order.

-At Legalbird, we ensure that every step of your uncontested divorce is handled with accuracy and care—from filing to final order.
-If you have questions about completing the documents or qualifying for an uncontested divorce, our team is here to help.
+At Legalbird, we ensure that every step of your divorce is handled with accuracy and care, from filing to the final order.
+If you have questions about completing the documents or qualifying for a desk order divorce, our team at Legalbird is here to help.

-Can an Uncontested Divorce Become Contested in British Columbia?
+Can an Uncontested Divorce Become Contested in BC?

-Common areas of disagreement that can shift a case from uncontested to contested include:
+Common areas of disagreement that can shift a divorce from uncontested to contested include:

 • Parenting arrangements or decision-making responsibility